 In pursuit of these outcomes, implementation of the Standard encourages collaborative approaches that involve business and industry, government and community as well as civil society organisations.

 The Standard provides water stewards with a six-step continual improvement framework that enables sites to commit to, understand, plan, implement, evaluate and communicate water stewardship actions.

 Implementing the AWS Standard helps sites to:

 address their shared water challenges in the catchment

 ensure that responsible water stewardship actions are in place to minimize negative impacts and maximize positive impacts for everyone.

 The Standard can be implemented by any site, in any sector, in any catchment around the world.
 The Standard is supported by an Assurance System, which also supports claims and AWS logo use.

 In addition, the Standard can also be used by others interested in mitigating risks for corporates, investors and public sector agencies as a framework to evaluate water stewardship practices.

-The Standard was developed in compliance with the codes of best practice of the ISEAL Alliance, the global umbrella organization for credible standard systems.
+The Standard and associated systems are maintained in accordance with the AWS Standards Development Procedure, which complies with the codes of best practice of the ISEAL Alliance, the global umbrella organization for credible standard systems.
 ISEAL-compliant